deepanshudua55/guided-projects/sg3/algorithms/sorting/day-1/README.md

 ## Big O/Time Complexity

-- What is the minimum amount of times that a function runs?
+- What is the maximum amount of times that a function runs?
 - Big O is the worst case.
 Big Theta is the average case and Big Omega is the best case.

 ### Big O Analysis